eurocontrol-swim/geofencing-prototype/README.md

     status                  Displays the status of the running containers
 ```

-In order to get the demo platform up and running we first need to download the necessary repositories and build the
+In order to get the demo prototype up and running we first need to download the necessary repositories and build the
 involved docker images with the following command:

 ```shell
 ./geo.sh build
 ```

-> The first time you run this command it will take some time because of the download/build of docker images.
+> The first time you run this command it will take some time because of the download/build of
+> docker images.

-> In case you run this command after having deployed successfully GEOFENCING all the old data will be removed.
+> In case you run this command after having deployed successfully GEOFENCING all the old data
+>will be removed.

 After the necessary images are downloaded we are ready to get the services up and running.
-Before that
+Before
-we'll need to provision the Subscription Manager, the Broker and the Geofencing Service with some initial data about
+that we'll need to provision the Subscription Manager, the Broker and the Geofencing Service with
-the involved users and this can be done with:
+some initial data about the involved users and this can be done with:

 ```shell
 ./geo.sh provision